Nastya-Q/Java_software_testing/README.md

 # Java_software_testing
-training how to automate QA tasks on Java with different approaches
+Exercises and assignments from training how to automate QA tasks on Java using different approaches